orapagier/myscripts/README.md

 # myscripts
-A collection of my scripts to make things easier.
+A collection of my scripts to automate tasks and make things easier.

+#xphish

+First you need to install pyphisher
+Then, run ./xphish rom your installation directory